nbellinder/Nike_Sales_2024_Analysis/README.md

 ## Project Background

 Nike is a global sportswear brand founded in 1964.
 They sell a wide variety of athletic apparel and accessories, but are most recognized for their shoes.
 They have offerings for at every price level, including budget, mid-range, and premium items.
 The company has just released their 2024 data on sales, product offerings, and price tiers.
-This project thoroughly analyzes and synthesizes this data to uncover critical insights that will improve Nike’s online premium product sales.
+I have been approached by Nike's Sales and Marketing teams to thoroughly analyzes and synthesizes this data to uncover critical insights that will improve Nike’s online premium product sales to meet a goal of 70% Percentage of Revenue Online (PRO).

 ## Insights and recommendations are provided on the following key areas:
-•	Monthly Sales: An evaluation of premium sales revenue and volume by season.
+•	**Monthly Sales**: An evaluation of premium sales revenue and volume by month.

-•	Regional Comparisons: An assessment of top performing premium offerings by region.
+•	**Regional Comparisons**: An assessment of premium online sales performance by region.

-•	Product Offering Performance: An analysis of top premium product line performances to reduce potential redundant offerings and improve sales efficiency.
+•	**Online Product Offering Performance**: An analysis of premium products online sales percentages and Percentage of Revenue Online (PRO).

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The SQL queries used to inspect and clean the data for this analysis can be found here [(https://github.com/nbellinder/Nike_Sales_2024_Analysis/blob/main/Data%20Exploration)].

-Targeted SQL queries regarding various business questions can be found here [link].
+Targeted SQL queries regarding various business questions can be found here [(https://github.com/nbellinder/Nike_Sales_2024_Analysis/blob/main/Sales%20Analysis)].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [(https://public.tableau.com/app/profile/nolan.bellinder/viz/Nike2024PremiumProductSalesAnalysis/SalesDataDash?publish=yes)].
+An interactive Tableau dashboard used to report and explore sales trends can be found here [Link][(https://public.tableau.com/app/profile/nolan.bellinder/viz/Nike2024PremiumProductSalesAnalysis/SalesDataDash?publish=yes)].

 ## Data Structure & Initial Checks